mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 * Description: `My original build`

 After the rootfs has been uploaded, you can deploy it to your device to get it back to the original root file system.

+Now, if you observe the virtual client boot process in your docker compose terminal, you can see the original message from `/etc/issue` just before the login prompt again:

+> mender-client_1             | Poky (Yocto Project Reference Distro) 2.1.1 vexpress-qemu ttyAMA0

-Following that you can deploy the `release2` rootfs again, and so forth.
+Following this, you can deploy the `release2` rootfs again, and so forth.

 ## Deploy to custom groups